lucasbfernandes/banking-system/README.md

 This project does not implement any databases or authentication steps.
 It assumes that users were already authenticated while communicating with it.

-Future work would be refine some unit tests, error handling, do some function optimizations and enable HTTPS.
+Future work would be refine some unit tests and error handling, do some function optimizations and enable HTTPS.

 ## Installation